What is the significance of a father-daughter relationship during childhood among adolescent girls?

 Most studies on parental bonding focus on the bonding between a child and a caregiver.
 And most of the time mothers are mostly the participants of psychological studies.

 However, fathers also have a tremendous impact on female children’s development.
-In fact, one study suggests that the absence of father-daughter relationship was related to depression among adolescent girls.
+In fact, one study suggests that the absence of a father-daughter relationship was related to depression among adolescent girls.
 Thus, the bond between fathers and daughters is as important as the mothers’.

 The most familiar scene at home is the mother taking care of her child.
 She prepares everything her child needs.
 The motherly chores do not stop there because mothers would always make sure that their children have the best the world can offer (best food, shelter, and education).